BCDevOps/developer-experience/docs/kcMigration/sso-migration-notification.md

 ### Where do I get help if my app doesn't work after the change is complete?

-- TODO: shall we add the miro boarding?
 - Please post in #sso RocketChat channel, including the realm ID, environment, detailed description of the issue.